qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/spatial_statistics.rst

 Now get the basic statistics for this layer.

-* Click on the |sum| icon in the toolbar.
+* Click on the |sum| icon in the :guilabel:`Attributes Toolbar` of QGIS main dialog.
   A new panel will pop up.
 * In the dialog that appears, specify the :guilabel:`Sampled Points` layer as the source.
 * Select the :guilabel:`rvalue_1` field in the field combo box which is the